OpenText Trademark and Logo Usage Policy

-The following sections list more specific usages and contexts for OpenText Marks.
+The following sections list more specific usages and contexts for the Marks.

-You may not use, reproduce, advertise, display, publish, or transmit any OpenText logo without OpenText’s prior written consent.
+The Marks include any OpenText logos.
+Accordingly, you may not use, reproduce, advertise, display, publish, or transmit any OpenText logo without OpenText’s prior written consent.
 Your use must comply with Agreements and Programs between you and OpenText, as well as requirements described here.
-Absent such agreement with OpenText, you do not have permission to use OpenText logos.
+Absent such Agreements and Programs with OpenText, you do not have permission to use any OpenText logos.

-Use of OpenText Marks in titles of publications, conferences, and seminars
+Use of the Marks in titles of publications, conferences, and seminars.

-Upon prior written consent of OpenText and/or Agreements and Programs between you and OpenText, you may use OpenText Marks in the titles of publications, conferences and seminars that provide in-depth training on OpenText products or services beyond that available from OpenText product tutorials, training and reference materials.
-Usage of OpenText Marks must comply with all of the following requirements:
+Only if and to the extent permitted under any Agreements and Programs between you and OpenText, you may use the Marks in the titles of publications, conferences and seminars that provide in-depth training on OpenText products or services beyond that available from OpenText product tutorials, training and reference materials.
+Such usage of the Marks must comply with all of the following requirements:

 - The subject of the publication, conference or seminar should be the specific OpenText product, service or technology to which the title refers.